Find your cheapest way to buy a house

 The foreclosure or short sale process is a little more complicated than the standard home buying process, so you’ll want to read up on the details before jumping in.

 With a short sale, you’re still buying from the owner.
 The bank or mortgage lender has indicated that it will permit a sale for less than the current mortgage balance.
 But it rarely sets a dollar amount.
-So you make an offer to the owner and the bank ponders whether it will permit the sale.
+So you make an offer to the owner and the bank decides whether it will permit the sale.

-And then it ponders some more.
-And, often, some more.
+But this decision process can take a long time.
 Stories of banks taking six months to respond to short sale offers are commonplace.
 And there’s always a risk of the purchase falling through.

-But, if time is your friend and patience is your biggest virtue, you could pick up a real bargain through a short sale.
+Yet, if time is your friend and patience is your biggest virtue, you could pick up a real bargain through a short sale.

 If the home fails to sell through a short sale or if the bank chooses to skip that step, the property is foreclosed.
 The lender seizes ownership, evicts the occupiers, and usually offers the home for sale by auction.